 Tatge has a chameleonic approach to performance.
 She resists categorization by deliberately working within a variety of genres and permutations.

 Her practice is deeply rooted in her ongoing investigation of physicality and perception and includes the use of found objects, text, photography, film and soundscape, which she considers as an extension of her choreographic and compositional work.

-Recurrent themes include ritual and symbolism, the sacred and the profane, masque and masquerade, subversion of signifier/signified, dreamscape and surrealism, eroticism and sexuality, displacement, memory and trace.
+Recurrent themes include ritual and symbolism, the sacred and the profane, masque and masquerade, subversion memory and trace, dreamscape and surrealism, eroticism and sexuality.

 Since 2012 her work involves queering the body and the hetero-normative image, whilst raising questions about identity politics and belonging within the current socioeconomic paradigm.

 Born in 1981 to Italo-American-Czech parents Tatge began her Ballet training in Italy in 1986, with her first professional contract as a child performer in 1989.
 In the 90’s she studied Graham technique both in Florence and NY.
 In 2001 she moved to London, completing a BA in dance for theatre from Trinity Laban in 2004 and an MA in Performance in 2011.
 Her influences as a professional dancer include contemporary, physical theatre, burlesque, clubbing, live art, conceptual and endurance performance, all of which coexist within her work.

 Tatge's pieces have been exhibited at the Hayward Gallery, Southbank Centre, Barbican, Wapping Project, Trinity Laban, Waterside Contemporary, Colchester Art Centre, ArtsAdmin, Freud Museum and ICA, London U.K as well as internationally across Europe and the US.